trushmi/vocab/README.md

 - [How to run the app](#how-to-run-the-app)

 # About this project

-VOCAB is a full-stack language learning application that enables users to look up and record new words 43% faster, making the learning process 1.77 times quicker.
-It offers multiple dashboards for organizing words related to specific topics and interactive features for practice and memorization.
+VOCAB is a language learning application that enables users to look up and record new words, making the learning process 1.77 times quicker.
+It supports two languages and offers multiple dashboards for organizing words related to specific topics.

+App includes interactive features to help users practice and memorize new vocabulary.
+It also allows users to set up daily email reminders to practice.
 ![Screenshot of two pages of the app: sign in and dashboards page displayed on one slide](https://github.com/user-attachments/assets/a960fe96-fa66-4850-8aea-8029b78ece20)

 # Tech Stack